 \subsubsection{Voltammetry}

-Voltammetry has been a popular method for the assessment of micronutrients in biofluids. \citet{revin_simultaneous_2012} propose a novel electrode for the simultaneous measurement of B2 (riboflavin), B9 (folic acid), and C (ascorbic acid) vitamins.
+Voltammetry has been a popular method for the assessment of micronutrients in biofluids. \citet{revin_simultaneous_2012} proposed a novel electrode for the simultaneous measurement of vitamins B2 (riboflavin), B9 (folic acid), and C (ascorbic acid).
 Peak currents for each vitamin were well separated at mixtures of various concentrations.
-For vitamin C in particular, the tested linear range of the sensor was insensitive to the lower limit of sufficiency and below (Table \ref{tab: assessment-ws}).
-Additionally, the targets for vitamins B2 and B9 differed from their clinical gold-standard.
+For vitamin C in particular, the tested linear range of the sensor was insensitive to the lower limit of sufficiency and below (Table \ref{tab: assessment}).
+Additionally, the analyzed biomarkers for vitamins B2 and B9 differed from their clinical optimal reference standard.
 Selectivity analysis showed that linearity in each vitamin was maintained even in the presence of elevated concentrations of all other vitamins.
 No interference from other common physiological interferents was found.
-Two plasma samples were tested before and after spiking with vitamin standards, with good recovery.
-Another electrode was developed by \citet{jothimuthu_zinc_2013}, targeting zinc.
+Two plasma samples from a clinical laboratory were diluted and tested before and after spiking with vitamin standards, with good recovery.
+Another electrode was developed by \citet{jothimuthu_zinc_2013}, examining zinc.
 Interestingly, a sample pH of 6 was optimal for zinc assessment, which is more acidic than most biofluids (e.g. blood has a pH of 7.35-7.45).
 The zinc content in both acetate buffer and spiked, HCl-diluted serum was evaluated.
 A square wave voltammetric sensor was developed for the simultaneous measurement of glutathione (GSH), nicotinamide adenine dinucleotide (NADH) and folic acid (vitamin B9) \cite{raoof_high_2015}.
 A single urine and serum sample was collected for evaluation and spiked with known amounts of the targets.
 The authors did not present serum results.